The Doctors (1963 TV series): Original series run

 From the late 1960s until the mid-1970s, The Doctors ranked as one of the top five daytime dramas in the United States.
 It peaked at fourth place in the 1973–1974 television season, behind CBS' As the World Turns and fellow NBC serials Days of Our Lives and Another World.
 However, within a period of three years, The Doctors plummeted from fourth to eleventh in the ratings.
 The decline in ratings was partly attributed to two serials with which The Doctors shared its timeslot: ABC's One Life to Live and CBS's Guiding Light, which expanded to an hour in consecutive years; Guiding Light made this move in 1977, while One Life to Live along with fellow ABC soap General Hospital expanded in 1978.

 As the 1978–79 season began, the entire NBC soap opera lineup was suffering in the ratings.
 While The Doctors was not alone in this, the network began a series of relocations involving the veteran serial that year, which would amplify the series' ratings trouble and eventually lead to its demise.
-The first move was done to help boost the ratings of Another World, which after tying for the top spot in the daytime serial ratings in 1978 had dropped to eighth place in 1979.
+The first move was done to help further increase the ratings of Another World, which had tied for the #1 spot in daytime the previous season.
 In an unprecedented (and since unrepeated) move, NBC decided to extend Another World and make it the first serial to run for 90 minutes daily.
 The Doctors, as part of the schedule shuffle that ensued, was moved to 2:00/1:00p, which placed it against the second half of As the World Turns on CBS and the first half of One Life to Live on ABC.
 The ratings declined slightly, but NBC was not done.

 Procter & Gamble Productions (PGP), the producers of Another World, began development on a new serial in 1980 that would evolve into a spin-off of that serial set in Houston.
 The new program, Texas, was picked up by NBC who envisioned it as a daytime version of CBS' hit primetime drama Dallas.
 NBC needed to free up one hour of its schedule for Texas, and did so by cutting the runtimes of Another World (which reverted to its previous 60-minute slot) and The David Letterman Show by 30 minutes each.
-Launching on August 4, 1980, Texas was placed in the 3:00/2:00 p.m. hour with Another World moving to 2:00/1:00 to serve as its lead-in.
+Launching on August 4, 1980, Texas was placed in the 3:00/2:00 p.m. hour with Another World, which had dropped to ninth in the ratings, moving to 2:00/1:00 to serve as its lead-in.